About the Program

 How to Apply

-If you have any questions about your application, please feel free to contact the Living Heritage Grants Program team at Heritage Victoria on email@example.com or 03 9938 6851.
+Please feel free to contact the Living Heritage Grants Program team at Heritage Victoria if you have any queries on:

 Documents for Successful Applicants